 - Wheezing occurs because of the muscular tightness and inflammation of the airway leaving the affected individual short of breath.

 - Asthmatic bronchitis occurs when asthma and bronchitis coexist.
-Asthma is an inflammatory airway condition that leads to tightening of the muscles around the airways and swelling, both of which cause the airways to narrow.
-In combination with the inflammation of the inner lining of the airways and mucus production it leads to severe wheezing and shortness of breath.
+Asthma is an inflammatory airway condition that leads to the tightening of the muscles around the airways and swelling, both of which cause the airways to narrow.
+In combination with the inflammation of the inner lining of the airways and mucus production, it leads to severe wheezing and shortness of breath.